Bosporus: In mythology

-The Bosphorus takes its name from the Greek mythological story of Io, who was transformed into a cow and, pursued by a gadfly, was condemned to wander the Earth until she reached the Strait.
+The Bosphorus takes its name from the Greek mythological story of Io, who was transformed into a cow and, pursued by a gadfly, was condemned to wander the Earth until she reached the strait.
 There she met the Titan Prometheus, who comforted her by telling her that she would be restored to human form by Zeus and become the ancestor of the greatest of all heroes, Heracles (Hercules).

 According to ancient Greek mythology, it was said that colossal floating rocks known as the Symplegades, or Clashing Rocks, once guarded both sides of the Bosporus and destroyed any ship that attempted to pass through the strait by crushing them.
 Their destructive power was finally overcome by the Argonaut hero Jason who managed to pass between them unscathed, whereupon the rocks became fixed, opening Greek access to the Black Sea.

 Crossings

 Maritime

 The Bosporus is traversed by numerous passenger and vehicular ferries daily, as well as by recreational and fishing boats ranging from dinghies to yachts owned by both public and private entities.

-The Strait also serves a significant amount of international commercial shipping traffic in the form of freighters and tankers.
+The strait also serves a significant amount of international commercial shipping traffic in the form of freighters and tankers.
 Between its northern limits at Rumeli Feneri and Anadolu Feneri and its southern ones at Ahırkapı Feneri and Kadıköy İnciburnu Feneri, there are numerous dangerous points for large-scale maritime traffic that require sharp turns and management of visual obstructions.
 Famously, the stretch between Kandilli Point and Aşiyan requires a 45-degree course alteration in a location where the currents can reach 7 to 8 kn.
 To the south, at Yeniköy, the necessary course alteration is 80 degrees.
 Compounding these difficult changes in trajectory, the rear and forward sight lines at Kandilli and Yeniköy are also completely blocked prior to and during the course alteration, making it impossible for ships approaching from the opposite direction to see around the bends.
-The risks posed by this geography are further multiplied by the heavy ferry traffic across the Strait, linking the European and Asian sides of the city.
+The risks posed by this geography are further multiplied by the heavy ferry traffic across the strait, linking the European and Asian sides of the city.
 As such, all the dangers and obstacles characteristic of narrow waterways are present and acute in this vital sea lane.

 In 2011, the Turkish Government started to discuss creating a man-made canal roughly 80 km long that would run north–south through the western edges of Istanbul Province as a second route from the Black Sea to the Marmara.
 It was suggested that this would reduce the risk from shipping to the Bosporus.
 The controverislal Kanal İstanbul project continues to be debated.

 In 2022 the dues levied by Turkey for freight ships increased 500% to US$4 per ton, the first change since 1983.

+The Bosporus is fairly deep and there is no definite limit on the depth and length of a ship, but ships over 150 metres long or 10 metres deep must pre-book their passage.
+Those over 300 metres long must follow a special clearance procedure.
+There is an air draft limit of 57 metres.